Netflix/vmaf/resource/doc/features.md

 DLM is an image quality metric based on the rationale of separately measuring the loss of details which affects the content visibility, and the redundant impairment which distracts viewer attention.
 The original metric combines both DLM and additive impairment measure (AIM) to yield a final score.
 In VMAF, only the DLM part is added as an elementary metric.
 Particular care was taken for special cases, such as black frames, where numerical calculations for the original formulation break down.

-## Additional metrics
+## Additional features

-The following additional metrics are available and explained on dedicated pages:
+The following additional features are available and explained on dedicated pages:

 - [CAMBI](cambi.md)
 - CIEDE2000